Sofapaka skip Zoom meeting to discuss FKF-BetKing sponsorship deal | Goal.com

 “Thank you for taking note and for your continued support.”

-Meanwhile, Ulinzi Stars chairman Eric Oloo has been picked to lead the transitional interim committee.
+Meanwhile, Ulinzi Stars chairman Erick Oloo has been picked to lead a five-man transitional interim committee.

-Goal understands Oloo will work with four other officials namely Dan Shikanda of AFC Leopards, Ken Ochieng of Zoo, and Robert Maoga of Sharks.
+Goal understands Oloo will work with four other officials namely Dan Shikanda of AFC Leopards, Ken Ochieng of Zoo, David Aduda of Tusker, and Robert Maoga of Sharks.

 “Oloo will be in charge of the committee which will help to transform KPL Premier league to FKF Premier league,” the source, who attended the meeting revealed to Goal.